celo-org/docs/blog/03-04-2023-creating-a-twitter-like-decentralized-application-on-celo-using-solidity/creating-a-twitter-like-decentralized-application-on-celo-using-solidity.md

 (5) Deploying on Mainnet.

-(6) Answering to <b>some big and universal questions!
+(6) Answering to **some big and universal questions!
 How decentralization will help to solve the major issues listed above?
-And how the second diagram will solve the problem?</b>
+And how the second diagram will solve the problem?**

-# About the Author
+## About the Author

 My name is Anish Gupta and I am a blockchain engineer.
 With my passion for technology and cryptography, I am on a mission to encrypt the world!
 I believe that the power of encryption can create a more secure and trustworthy digital future for all.